About the Medical School Integration

 -

-An Integration Executive Committee, led by both deans, has been formed and will provide ongoing strategic oversite of the integration planning process and successful completion of integration tasks.
+An Integration Executive Committee, led by both deans, has been formed and will provide ongoing strategic oversight of the integration planning process and successful completion of integration tasks.
 The Integration Advisory Committee, organized to fulfill the necessary LCME work, has faculty, staff, and student representatives from both schools.
 In addition, Integration Task Forces are organized around cross-cutting issues of importance.
-The Integration Advisory Committee will partner with the relevant task forces to provide meaningful input and is actively seeking participation from faculty, staff, and students from both schools.
+The Integration Advisory Committee will partner with the relevant task forces to provide meaningful input and actively seeks participation from faculty, staff, and students from both schools.

 Read more about the process.